ericoporto/ags-manual-wiki/Dictionary.md

     myDictionary.Set("my-key2","my-value2");
     String values[] = myDictionary.GetValuesAsArray();
     for (int i = 0; i < myDictionary.ItemCount; i++)
       Display("#%d: %s", i, values[i]);

-In above example the value will be displayed on screen one by one, preceded by their index.
+In the above example the values will be displayed on screen one by one, preceded by their index.

 *See Also:* [Dictionary.ItemCount](Dictionary#itemcount)